CS341W-Admin/traffic/README.md

 ## Submitting Your Code via GitHub

 1. Confirm that you're on the "dev-traffic" branch.
-If you're not sure, then use the following commands to a) see what branch you're on, and b) switch to "dev-traffic":
+If you're unsure, then use the following commands to a) see what branch you're on, and b) switch to "dev-traffic":
     ```
     git branch
     git checkout dev-traffic